 Washington, DC 20527

 DFC will reconsider its decision; a decision will be made by the Chief Information Officer or delegatee after consultation with the staff of the division or office that received the original request and with other officials, as appropriate.
-The requestor will be notified of the decision by mail within six weeks.
+The requestor will be notified of the decision in writing within six weeks.

 At this time, DFC has received no information quality correction requests.
 However, DFC will update this page if it receives any requests.